jeffstieler/atlas-help/vagrant/shares/custom-names.html.md

 ## How to Use a Custom Name

-1. Run Vagrant share with the `--name` flag, specifiying the name you want to use
+1. Run Vagrant share with the `--name` flag, specifying the name you want to use
 2. The share should be created with that name as the leading subdomain
 3. Share names are recycled when they expire automatically, meaning they